Lokathor/fermium/README.md

 ## License

-This crate uses the Zlib license (the same license as SDL2 itself uses).
+This crate uses the Zlib license (the same license that SDL2 itself uses).